Pain from ulcerative colitis usually occurs in your lower left abdomen. Intensity can vary, with more severe symptoms during flare-ups.

 Crohn’s disease is much more common on the right side of the colon than UC.
 But a colonoscopy and tissue biopsy can help a doctor confirm a UC diagnosis.

-UC pain is usually most noticeable on the lower left side of your abdomen or in your rectum.
-It can range from mild and temporary to sharp, intense, and long lasting.
+UC pain is usually most noticeable on the lower left side of the abdomen or in the rectum.
+It can range from mild and temporary to sharp, intense, and long-lasting.